PrincetonUniversity/openpiton/README.md

 > Note that the system has only been tested with a 1x1 tile configuration.
 Verification of more advanced features such as cache coherency among multiple tiles is still a work-in-progress, although simple test programs do work in the manycore setting (see below).

-> All RISC-V atomics except LR/SC are supported and tested.

 > For simulation, Questasim 10.6b is needed (older versions might work, but have not been tested).

 > You will need Vivado 2017.3 or newer to build an FPGA bitstream with Ariane.